 "Every pessimist was wrong-tomorrow always has been better than today."

 Paul Harvey was born in Tulsa, Oklahoma, in 1918.
 His father, a policeman, was killed during a shoot-out when Harvey was just three.
 His mother used the insurance money she received to expand and subdivide their modest home, renting the resulting two apartments and a spare room to support herself and her two children.

 As a young boy, Harvey made radio sets-never imagining the eventual career he would have on nationwide radio.
 He also mowed lawns and shoveled snow to help the family make ends meet.
-He says of those years, "We were pinched hard in the Depression years, but never painfully pinched."
+He said of those years, "We were pinched hard in the Depression years, but never painfully pinched."
 While still in high school, Harvey was hired as an occasional announcer at KVOO Radio in Tulsa, while at the same time studying at the University of Tulsa.
 He became an announcer and then program director at KVOO before being hired as station manager at KFBI in Abilene, Kansas.
 That led to more radio work in Oklahoma City, then on to St. Louis as a roving report for KXOK, and then director of news and information for WKZO in Kalamazoo, Michigan.

-Harvey attributes his popularity to his "identification with the conservative middle American audience."
-When asked about what has guided his life all these years, he remembers an elementary school teacher, Miss Harp, who told him: "Paul, never feel resentment in your heart for those who have more than you.
+Harvey attributed his popularity to his "identification with the conservative middle American audience."
+When asked about what has guided his life all these years, he remembered an elementary school teacher, Miss Harp, who told him: "Paul, never feel resentment in your heart for those who have more than you.
 Just do all you can as long as you live to preserve this last wonderful land in which any man willing to stay on his toes can reach for the stars."* Deceased